 Getting Started With Cyber Security Awareness Training for Small Business

-Physical security threats to a small business are easy to identify and protect against.
+Physical security threats are easy to identify and protect against.
 Cyber threats can be even more damaging, but it can be difficult to visualize and understand them.

-No small business owner would leave a door at their physical location unlocked, but many neglect the threat of cyber attacks.
-Every computer connected to a company’s network is a potential entry point for a hacker.
-Widespread training for all employees is the digital equivalent of locking your business’s doors.
+No small business owner would leave a door at their physical location unlocked, but many neglect the threat of cyberattacks.
+Every computer on your company’s network is a potential entry point for a hacker.

-What 4 Components Are Necessary in a Cyber Security Awareness Training Program?
+What 4 Components Are Necessary in Cybersecurity Awareness for Small Businesses?

-Here are four components you need to cover in any cyber security awareness training for a small business.
+Here are four components you need to cover in cyber security training for a small business.

 Employees require training and a solid plan from management to recognize and respond to social engineering threats.
 Hackers often use the real names of people related to the business along with proper spelling and grammar.